Protein for Hormone Balance: How Much to Eat + PMS Relief

 How Protein Can Help Ease PMS Symptoms

-Mood Swings: Amino acids like tryptophan boost serotonin production, helping to regulate mood and reduce irritability.
+Mood building blocks.
+Protein supplies amino acids (like tryptophan) your body uses to boost serotonin production, helping to regulate mood and reduce irritability.

 Cramps and Pain: By aiding muscle repair and tissue recovery, protein can help manage discomfort during menstruation.